SamuelRubidge/Real-Estate-Acquisition-Advisor-Project-Version-2/README.md

 # Further Imporvements

 Soon
--Incorporate other financial models/mathematical approaches for further insight into investments -Further develop machine learning applications to improve model accuracy/fit -Incorporate zip code value trends into property value projections -Make geospatial maps interactive (can click on dots that give links to properties) -Add inputs for potential variables like property renovations
+- Incorporate other financial models/mathematical approaches for further insight into investments
+- Further develop machine learning applications to improve model accuracy/fit
+- Incorporate zip code value trends into property value projections
+- Make geospatial maps interactive (can click on dots that give links to properties)
+- Add inputs for potential variables like property renovations

 Far
--Utilize image recognition AI to grade property conditions and incorporate it into ML models -Incorporate other buy/rent databases such as apartments.com -Build out the front end for more fluid interactability -Develop an option for commercial investments with similar logic
+- Utilize image recognition AI to grade property conditions and incorporate it into ML models
+- Incorporate other buy/rent databases such as apartments.com
+- Build out the front end for more fluid interactability
+- Develop an option for commercial investments with similar logic